MNwAtThs/StitchMe/README.md

 ## 📄 License

-Licensed under the MIT License - see LICENSE file for details.
+Licensed under the Apache License 2.0 - see LICENSE file for details.

 ---